directdemocracy-vote/judge/httpdocs/test/simulation.md

 Some important fields:
   - `distance`: the distance between the two citizens, useful to compute the weight of the endorsement.
   - `arrowHead1`/`arrowHead2`: contain the information regarding the endorsements.
-    - `age`: when the endorsements was created
+    - `age`: when the endorsements was created.
-    - `source`/`destination`: the direction of the endorsement
+    - `source`/`destination`: the direction of the endorsement.

 ## Input files